-by Matthew Harris on December 19, 2007 in Cooling, Editorials, Power Supplies
+by Matthew Harris on December 19, 2007 in Cases & PSUs, Cooling

 On the lookout for the best cooling system and greatest power supplies for your money?
 We’ve got you covered.
 Our cooling guide will help you find exactly what you are looking for and then we top it off with a recommendation of three stellar power supplies.

 When you’re buying a PSU for your geek you have to look at their personality along with the big picture.
 Are they using it for a mid range PC?
 Do they buy the latest and greatest at each upgrade refresh cycle?
 Are they neat freaks?
 Are they happy with their PC and have no plans to upgrade soon?
 What’s your budget?
 The list could go on for days.